small estate affidavit california small estate affidavit california

 • Proof of Relationship: Documentation establishing the claimant’s relationship to the deceased, like birth certificates or marriage licenses.

-• Notarized Statement: The claimant’s signature on the affidavit witnessed by a notary public, ensuring authenticity and validity.
+• Notarized Statement: The claimant’s signature on the affidavit was witnessed by a notary public, ensuring authenticity and validity.

 Filing Process